Gadangadang/Fys-Stk4155/Project 2/README.md

 The "article" folder contains figures and the project raport. <br />

 The "code" folder contains several subfolders: <br />
-"data" contains the raw mnist data from scikit-learn. <br />
+*"data" contains the raw mnist data from scikit-learn.
-"Analysis and grid search" contains all <br />
+*"Analysis and grid search" contains all code doing analysis on data or gridsearch for hyperparameters